-The task force made its final report and recommendations to the 2009 Legislative Assembly.
+The Task Force made its final report and recommendations to the 2009 Legislative Assembly.
 It concluded that, despite its flaws, Oregon's land use planning program had largely achieved its goals of protecting farm and forest lands and containing urban sprawl.
-Several of the task force's recommendations were embodied in House Bill 2229 in 2009.
-This bill established a process that counties may undertake, in conjunction with DLCD and LCDC, to correct comprehensive plan mapping errors to identify non-resource land and correspondingly amend their land use regulations.
+Several of the Task Force's recommendations were embodied in House Bill 2229 (2009), which established a process that counties could undertake, in conjunction with DLCD and LCDC, to correct comprehensive plan mapping errors to identify non-resource land and correspondingly amend their land use regulations.
 House Bill 2229 also allows for policy-neutral review and audit of provisions of the land use system at the discretion of DLCD as resources are available.